For each match you can order your team to use a certain tactic. Each tactic has its advantages, but also disadvantages - so choose carefully.

 Attack on wings

-Attack on wings (AOW) works in the same way as "Attack in the middle", only in reverse; meaning you trade middle attacks for attacks on the wings.
-As there normally are less attacks in the middle than on the wings, you convert percentage-wise slightly more of them.
+Attack on wings (AOW) works in the same way as "Attack in the middle", only in reverse; meaning you trade central attacks for attacks on the wings.
+As there are normally fewer attacks in the middle than on the wings, you convert percentage-wise slightly more of them.

-Advantage: Around 20-40% of your middle attacks will be converted to wing attacks.
+Advantage: Around 20-40% of your central attacks will be converted to wing attacks.

 Relevant Skills: The total passing skill of all your outfield players determines your AOW tactical skill.